drransom/chess/readme.md

 Command Line Chess
 ==================
 A command line chess game written in pure Ruby.
-The game supports two human players.
+The game supports two human players, or a human player against a (not very bright) AI.
 The game implements the full rule set including the [50-move rule][50-move], [three-repeat rule][three-repeat], and all edge cases associated with the definition of "repeat".

 To play, download the repo and:

 ````